-¶ 307.
-29. Arkansas and Southern Missouri (1895).-The Arkansas and Southern Missouri conference shall embrace the state of Arkansas together with that part of Missouri not included in the Missouri conference.
+¶298.
+28. Arkansas and Southern Missouri (1895).-The Arkansas and Southern Missouri conference shall embrace the state of Arkansas together with that part of Missouri not included in the Missouri conference.

-¶ 308.
-30. Columbia River (1896).-The Columbia River conference shall include that part of the state of Washington lying east of the summit of the Cascade Mountains, and that part of Oregon east of Gillian, Wheeler and Crook counties, and north of the boundaries of the Southern Oregon conference; it shall also include the state of Idaho and that part of the state of Montana lying west of the 110th meridian.
+¶ 299.
+29. Columbia River (1896).-The Columbia River conference-shall include that part of the state of Washington lying east of the Okanogan and Columbia rivers, and that part of Oregon east of Gillian, Wheeler and Crook counties, and north of the boundaries of the Southern Oregon conference; it shall also include the state of Idaho and that part of the state of Montana lying west of the 110th meridian.

-¶ 309.
-31. Washington (1896).-The Washington conference shall be bounded by British Columbia on the north, the Pacific ocean on the west, the Columbia river on the south, and on the east by the Columbia river to the intersection of the Okanogan river, thence by the Okanogan river to the northern boundary of the state.
+¶ 300.
+30. Washington (1896).-The Washington conference shall be bounded by the Columbia river on the south, and on the east by the Columbia river to the intersection of the Okanogan river, thence by the Okanogan river to the northern boundary of the state, thence west to the crest of the Rocky Mountains, thence along the crest of the Rocky Mountains to and including Alaska, and on the west by the Pacific waters.

-¶ 310.
-32. Platte River (1896).-The Platte River conference shall include all that part of the state of Nebraska not included in the Nebraska conference.
+¶301.
+31. Platte River (1896).-The Platte River conference shall include all that part of the state of Nebraska not included in the Nebraska conference.

-¶ 311.
-33. West Ontario (1896).-The West Ontario conference shall include all that part of the province of Ontario lying west of the following boundary line: The Niagara river, the west bounds of the counties of Peel and Simcoe, and the west bounds of the Muskoka, Parry Sound and Nipissing districts.
+¶ 302.
+32. West Ontario (1896).-The West Ontario conference shall include all that part of the province of Ontario lying west of the following boundary line: The Niagara river, the west bounds of the counties of Peel and Simcoe, and the west bounds of the Muskoka, Parry Sound and Nipissing districts.